CLASSES & LECTURES

 Christine died from Cancer in July 2021.
 Here is a list of her previous courses.

-Reading & Writing about Roses (in honor of the Portland Rose Festival)
+Reading & Writing about the Earth (Winter 2020)

 Reading & Writing about Birds (Spring 2017)